 Biodynamic Wine Production Equals a True Taste of Place

-Three of our winery partners are Demeter Certified Biodynamic®, Biokult in Austria, Vina Koyle in Chile and Proviva in Argentina.
+Three of our winery partners are Demeter Certified Biodynamic®, Vina Koyle in Chile, Proviva in Argentina and Agrinatura in Italy.
 According to the Demeter Association: “The primary distinction between Biodynamic and conventionally grown wines is that Biodynamic grape growing develops the vineyard’s greatest potential—allowing the vineyard to be the best it can be—and then captures that distinctiveness in the bottle.
 You will often hear Biodynamic winemakers say that their goal is to make the best wine by making the most authentic wine.”

 Premises and Promises of Biodynamic Wine Production

 - Healthier soil produces outstanding quality grapes and their resulting wines have a true “taste of place.”

 - Biodynamic farming works in harmony with natural ecosystems to preserve and protect life’s diversity and species for future generations.

 - Healthy crop production results in a healthier glass of wine, free of man-made chemical contaminants and residues.